Capturing Evolution Genes for Time Series Data

 \subsection{Gene Application and Learning}

 Genes recognize the behaviors behind the segments, which is represented by the different distribution patterns.
-They can be combined sequentially on the time series, just like the biological genetic code.
+They can be combined sequentially on the time series.
 The sequence of genes reveals the behavior evolution of this time series, which leads to a superior predictive and interpretive model (Section~\ref{sec:interpreter} will present it in detail).
-In this work, we propose a recurrent structure to combine these genes on the time series and be applied to the downstream tasks, which mainly focus on the prediction and classification of time series.
+In this work, we propose a recurrent structure to combine these genes on the time series and apply them to the downstream tasks, which mainly focus on the prediction and classification of time series.

 Formally, given observation-sequence $\mathcal{X} \in \mathbb{R}^{N \times T \times S}$, we first get all the gene recognition $\mathcal{A}$ by network $\mathbf{C}$, and the distribution patterns $\mathbf{h}$ of the most likely genes.
 We fuse these features using a hybrid RNN structure, as shown in \figref{fig:cluster}, which the latent vector is donated as $\mathbf{H}$.